System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 where `SIZE` is one of: `tiny`, `small`, `normal`, `large`.
 The small benchmark is suitable for GPUs with around 12GB of memory, the normal benchmark for those with 24GB of memory, and the large one for those with 48GB of memory.
-After the script is finished, the `out` directory contains pdf files of figures corresponding to those in the manuscript.
+After the script is finished, the `out-SIZE` directory contains pdf files of figures corresponding to those in the manuscript.

 The tiny benchmark, though not at all representative for a system under load,